awell-health/sol-scheduling/docs/README.md

 ## Building and Deploying

 Our API documentation deploys automatically to GitHub Pages with every push to the main branch.
-You can view the latest version here: [Awell Health API Documentation](https://awell-health.github.io/sol-scheduling/).
+You can view the latest version here: https://awell-health.github.io/sol-scheduling/.

 The docs can be built with the `yarn build-docs` command.